vanus-labs/vanus-connect/connectors/sink-doris/README.md

 );
 ```

-Open a terminal and use following command to send a CloudEvent to the Sink.
+Open a terminal and use following command to send a CloudEvent to the Doris Sink.

 ```shell
 curl --location --request POST 'localhost:8080' \